 WHAT YOU NEED TO KNOW ABOUT SALT FREE “WATER SOFTENERS”

-Several companies have begun promoting a “Salt Free” Water Softener.
+Several companies are promoting a “Salt Free” Water Softener.
 They claim these systems will change the physical properties of hardness minerals (calcium and magnesium) by turning them into tiny hard crystals which will not attach to pipes and other fixtures.
 In theory, it’s a nice idea to be able to eliminate a salt requirement.
 The problem is that there are a number of common minerals typically found in your Harvard water supply that make these systems ineffective after having invested your money into this type of product.
 Also, this approach does not create “soft water”, as they do not remove hard water minerals.
 Therefore, you will not get the full benefits of soft water in your home.
+Additionally, they do not remove the stainers, iron and manganese, common minerals in our region.
 In fact, calling one of these systems a water softener is really a misnomer.
-The Water Quality Association has published a paper on water softening and Salt Free Water Softeners, please see the link at WQA Consumer Alert.

 YOU CAN’T TEST THE WATER TO SUBSTANTIATE IT IS WORKING